darithedevVC/31-Days-Of-Cloud-Day-One/README.md

-# 31 Days of Cloud
+# Terraform S3 Setup 🚀

 As of 2022, the top three cloud providers Amazon (AWS), Microsoft (Azure), and Google (GCP) accounted for 66% of cloud services revenue worldwide, with AWS as number one on that list.[[4]](https://techcrunch.com/2023/02/06/even-as-cloud-infrastructure-market-growth-slows-microsoft-continues-to-gain-on-amazon/#:~:text=The%20Big%20Three%20cloud%20providers,SaaS%2C%20which%20is%20measured%20separately.)
 <br><br>